art-institute-of-chicago/artic.edu/docs/apiModels.md

 * [`app/Models/Behaviors/HasApiRelations.php`](../app/Models/Behaviors/HasApiRelations.php)
 * [`app/Models/Behaviors/HasApiModel.php`](../app/Models/Behaviors/HasApiModel.php)

 ## Grammar

 If for any reason the API changes and the names of the parameters are different, you can easily change the grammar class used to transform a query into a set of parameters.
-In [`app/Libraries/Api/Builders/Grammar/AicGrammar.php`](../app/Libraries/Api/Builders/Grammar/AicGrammar.php) you will find a very simple set of functions that transform the API Query Browser class into an array of options.
-If you need to use a different one for a specific model you can define that when creating the connection.
+In [`app/Libraries/Api/Builders/Grammar/AicGrammar.php`](../app/Libraries/Api/Builders/Grammar/AicGrammar.php), you will find a very simple set of functions that transform the API Query Browser class into an array of options.
+If you need to use a different one for a specific model, you can define that when creating the connection.
 You could redefine `getConnection`:

 ```php
 public function getConnection() {